taylorgoolsby/cobalt/readme.md

 ## Use Cases

-This is useful as a convenience in some cases, and in others, it may be crucial.
+A chatbot which runs as a single chat window is useful as a convenience in some cases, and in others, it may be crucial.

 ### No Chat Management